Ripon: Culture

 Market day is held on a Thursday, and there are 120 stalls.
-In celebration of the city's founder the Wilfrid Procession is held every year; it originated in the year 1108 when King Henry I granted the privilege of holding a fair for him.
+In celebration of the city's founder the Wilfrid Procession is held every year; it originated in 1108 when King Henry I granted the privilege of holding a fair for him.
 At the procession there are various decorated floats which make their way through the city with locals in costume.
 Part of the tradition represents the return of Wilfrid to Ripon, a decorated dummy (sometimes a man in costume instead) dressed as Wilfrid is sat on a horse, accompanied by two musicians with another man carrying St Wilfrid's hat around.
 Ripon also has dancing traditions such as the Long Sword dance and Morris dance.

-The market square is the site of the Ripon Obelisk, erected in 1702 by John Aislabie and was designed by Nicholas Hawksmoor.
+The market square is the site of the Ripon Obelisk, erected in 1702 by John Aislabie and designed by Nicholas Hawksmoor.
 It stands 80 ft in height and is capped with a weathervane bearing a representation of the wakeman's horn.
 It is Grade I listed and reputed to be the oldest in England.

-The tradition of the Ripon Hornblower has endured since the year 886 and continues on to this day.
+The tradition of the Ripon Hornblower has endured since 886 and continues on to this day.
 It originates with the wakeman of Ripon, whose job in the Middle Ages was similar to that of a mayor, although he had more responsibilities in the keeping of law and order.
 Every day at 9:00 pm the horn is blown at the four corners of the obelisk in Ripon Market.
 The horn has become the symbol of the city and represents Ripon on the Harrogate borough coat of arms.
-There are three museums in Ripon collectively known as the Yorkshire Law and Order Museums; it includes the Courthouse, the Prison and Police and the Workhouse Museums.
+There are three museums in Ripon collectively known as the Yorkshire Law and Order Museums; it includes the Courthouse Museum, the Prison & Police Museum and the Workhouse Museum.

+Sport

 In terms of sport, the most noted field of participation is horse racing with the Ripon Racecourse.
 The sport has a long history in Ripon, with the first recorded meeting on Bondgate Green in 1664, while its current location has been used as a racetrack since 1900.
 Ripon staged Britain's first race for female riders in 1723.
 The city is also home to Ripon Rugby Union Football Club who were founded in 1886 and currently play in Yorkshire 2, the eighth tier of the English Rugby Union league.

+Media

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One & ITV Yorkshire and ITV Tyne Tees on ITV1.
+Television signals can be received from either Emley Moor or Bilsdale TV transmitters.

+Local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire (formerly Stray FM), 'Your Harrogate' (which broadcast from Harrogate) and BFBS (which provides radio programmes for His Majesty's Armed Forces).

+The Ripon Gazette is the town’s weekly local newspaper.

+In popular culture

+A character in Downton Abbey refers to becoming a partner in a Ripon firm of solicitors.
+The historical drama also refers to the nearby towns of Easingwold and Thirsk.